zhongcanxiao/mantid/docs/source/concepts/Workspace.rst

 Workspaces store data that :ref:`algorithms <algorithm>` operate on.
 Workspaces are usually stored in-memory.
 An algorithm can manipulate a workspace in-place or create a new one as an output.

-Workspace is as loose term that encompases a range of possible data structures.
+Workspace is a loose term that encompases a range of possible data structures.
 All forms of Workspace provide some common information:

 - The type identifier (id) of the workspace (see below), unique to every type of workspace
 - The name of the workspace, unique to every instance of a workspace even those of the same type